sympy/sympy/doc/src/explanation/active-deprecations.md

 `expr_free_symbols` was meant to represent indexed objects such as `MatrixElement` and {class}`~.Indexed` as free symbols.
 This was intended to make derivatives of free symbols work.
-However, this now workw without making use of the method:
+However, this now works without making use of the method:

 ```py